Daniel-Mietchen/events/Sage-Assembly-2017.md

 # Demo

 The organizers also invited suggestions for demos of up to 15 min.
 I would like to demo Wikimedia-based open research workflows, i.e. how Wikimedia platforms can be used to cover a broad range of digital research workflows in a wide array of disciplines.
+See [here](https://en.m.wikipedia.org/wiki/User:Daniel_Mietchen/Talks/UKSG_2015) for a talk covering part of this topic.

 # Contact